pocin/kbc-wr-the-trading-desk/README.md

 In general, the writer behavior is as follows:
 1. load the input tables
 2. serialize csv -> json
-3. verify the serialization went ok and the final json has all the fields that the API requires + cast datatypes (as per the TDD documentation).
+3. verify the serialization went ok and the final json has all the fields that the API requires + cast datatypes (as per the TTD documentation).
 This is by no means 100%, you can see the schema [here](./tdd/models.py)
 4. If all is good, acutally start making requests
 5. Log all requests into csv which are then uploaded back to kbc Storage